kevinburkesegment/opentelemetry-go-instrumentation/CONTRIBUTING.md

 # Contributing to opentelemetry-go-instrumentation

-The Go Instrumnentation special interest group (SIG) meets regularly.
+The Go Instrumentation special interest group (SIG) meets regularly.
 See the OpenTelemetry [community](https://github.com/open-telemetry/community) repo for information on this and other language SIGs.